msdemlei/astropy/README.rst

   annoation object.

 An annotation is something you can fetch attributes from.
-In the current implementation (``tree.py``), it will always return a list, but for unknown attributes that list will be empty.
-See `Overly Minimal`_ for a critique of this, also I suspect the “default is NULL” policy is something we should seriously consider for standard APIs in the interest of easy evolvability.
+In the current implementation (``tree.py``), you'll get an AttributeError for unknown attributes, otherwise:

+* a python literal (currently only a string) for @value-s
+* a FIELD or a PARAM (or TABLE or RESOURCE, potentially) when things have been ref-ed.
+* another annotation for hierarchical annotations
+* or a list of the above in 0..n attributes.

 All annotations are available on the root VOTable.
 This allows one to, for instance, enumerating all “positions” in a VOTable, but in